KERR LAKE BASS FISHING

 Power Lures: Large Willowleaf Spinnerbait, Full-Size Jig, Buzzbait, Texas Rigged Creature Baits

 Kerr Lake Bass Fishing Videos

-I have competitively fished on Kerr Lake since 2017 with Major League Fishing.
-In that time I have gained a vast amount of knowledge and experience on the lake.
+I have competitively fished on Kerr Lake since 2017.
+In that time I have gained a great amount of knowledge and experience on the lake.
 I have had my fair share of good days and bad.
-I have found I have learned just as much through my bad days as I have my good.
-During my tournament career, I have documented my Kerr Lake tournaments and posted them on my YouTube channel.
+I have found that I learn just as much through my bad days as I have my good.
+During my tournament career, I vlog and document my Kerr Lake tournaments and post them on my YouTube channel.
 The below video gallery showcases a few of those tournaments.
 By watching these videos hopefully, you can gain some knowledge on how to catch bass on Kerr Lake.
 If you find them useful, consider subscribing to my YouTube channel.